cx-prog-lang/ptr_hardener/README.md

 ## Notes

+ - To avoid confusion, "SoftBounded" is a _high-level_ project name.
+The code-level project name is simply "PtrHardener" ("PH" in short. ~~Not r/ProgrammerHumor~~), and this will be used in code instead of "SoftBounded."
  - Contributions are welcome!
 (Even though almost nothing has been done or workable other than by me yet...)